-Hidden imports can occur when the code is using \\import\\, imp.find\module() or perhaps exec or eval.
+Hidden imports can occur when the code is using \\import\\(), importlib.import\module() or perhaps exec() or eval().
 Hidden imports can also occur when an extension module uses the Python/C API to do an import.
 When this occurs, Analysis can detect nothing.
 There will be no warnings, only an ImportError at run-time.